Skip to main content

 This concept of “voluntary” participation is the central pivot upon which the entire regulatory story turns.
 For a program to be truly voluntary, your spouse must provide prior, knowing, and written authorization before sharing any health information.
 Furthermore, an employer is explicitly forbidden from retaliating against you or denying you or your spouse health coverage if your spouse declines to participate.
 Their refusal cannot be used to penalize you.

 This framework establishes a clear boundary.
 While an employer can invite your spouse to participate in a wellness initiative, they cannot compel it.
-Your spouse’s is shielded, and their decision to maintain that privacy is protected by law.
+Your spouse’s health information is shielded, and their decision to maintain that privacy is protected by law.
 The structure is designed to ensure that any participation is a choice, not a condition of your employment or benefits.

 Intermediate